 Below is a list of in-print works in this collection, presented in series order or publication order as applicable.Sort by title, author, format, publication date, or price »

-Despite the marked influence of Chinese poetry on that of the West in modern times, this book is the first full-length critical study of any major period of Chinese poetry to appear in a Western language.
-The period here dealt with is neither ancient China nor the medieval T’ang dynasty, from which the most numerous and most familiar previous translations have been drawn, but the era of the Sung dynasty (960–1279), of which the culture and thought were much more complex and “modern.”
+This is the first full-length critical study of a major period of Chinese poetry to appear in a Western language.
+The period is neither ancient China nor the medieval T’ang dynasty, source of the most numerous and familiar previous translations, but that of the Sung dynasty (960–1279), whose culture and thought were much more complex and “modern.”

 W. Wayne Farris has developed the first systematic analysis of early Japanese population, the role of disease in economic development, and the impact of agricultural technology and practices.
 In doing so, he reinterprets the nature of ritsuryō institutions.